-This does not mean that the medical team are 'giving up' or 'ceasing to care' for your child.
-It means they want to make sure that your child is not in pain and has the best possible level of comfort.
+If the medical team recommend that LTV is not right for your child, it does not mean that they are 'giving up' or taking away care from your child.
+It means they want to make sure that your child is well cared for, is not in pain and has the best possible level of comfort.